FinalProjectVikings/LadyBug/README.md

 ## Dataset:
-This dataset included information on lady bugs such as:
+This dataset included information on lady bugs such as:<br>
-     -sex
+     -sex<br>
-     -Information on how and when they were were collected -Scientific Names
+     -Information on how and when they were were collected<br>
+     -Scientific Names<br>
 ## Cleaning
  Step 1<\n>
  Step 2